 What’s our secret?
 I’d say that’s complexity packed into an easy and intuitive delicious tool.
 TimeCamp is great for small business owners, but also for huge companies.
 It helps you in managing employees at the office, those working remotely, and of course, individual freelancers.

 You can essentially run a number of projects (also as a freelance project manager) and efficiently manage all of them.
 Your team can use our chrome plugin, desktop app, or simply set up the timer online.

 What’s the most important thing for you, is that you can clearly see what everybody is doing.
 Managing freelancers when you know how much time do they spend on specific task is not so hard anymore, isn’t it?

 They have a possibility to prepare an invoice for you, and you know where your money goes exactly.

 The biggest fun is hidden in a depth reporting, but this is something you want to see by yourself.
 Trust me.
 Don’t thank me later, but if you really want to… just leave us a nice review.

-What will you get if you mix Slack with Trello and add some more cool features?
-This is HeySpace.
-A great and simple tool you can integrate with TimeCamp.
+TimeCamp Planner is a simple and effective communication tool that you can integrate with TimeCamp.
 Manage all your projects and talk to your team members in the same place.